Twenty-Five Things That Actually Work

 22. Photograph your garden monthly from the same spot.
 The slow change is invisible day to day, undeniable in photos.

 23. Build paths and edges before you build beds.
-A garden you can walk into is a garden you’ll tend.
+A garden you can walk into is a garden you will tend.

 24. Plant fruit trees in year one.
 They take five to ten years.
 The garden that includes future-you will outlast the garden that only includes now-you.

 25. Sit in your garden.
-Don’t weed it, don’t water it — just sit.
-You’ll see what the plants need that you wouldn’t see while working.
+Do not weed it, do not water it — just sit.
+You will see what the plants need that you would not see while working.

 The Frame